Legionella Risk Assessment

 What is a Legionella Risk Assessment?

-A legionella risk assessment is a formal way of documenting the potential hazards that are present in a workplace.
-A company with 5 or more employees must record their risk assessments and the work done to improve safety.
+A legionella risk assessment is a formal process that identifies and documents potential hazards related to legionella bacteria in a workplace.
+This assessment is necessary for companies with 5 or more employees, and it involves recording the risk assessments and actions taken to improve safety.

 Techright Environmental’s risk assessment includes: –